missytracy/Portfolio-Projects/README.md

 **2. Exploratory Data Analysis: Salt Lake City Air Quality (Air Quality)**
 * Exploratory analysis of air quality metrics in Salt Lake City, UT between 2000-2017.

-Master's Thesis also included to serve as writing sample and additional example of experimental design, data analysis, and quantitative capabilities.
+Master's Thesis also included to serve as writing sample and additional example of data analysis and quantitative capabilities.